 “Inevitably, laptops do need replacing because they become technically obsolete, regardless of updates.
 So this is, I think, quite a welcome opportunity.”

-According to a government survey, 95 per cent of secondary schools and 43 per cent of primaries have desktop computers.
+A government survey suggests 91 per cent of primary schools and 93 per cent of secondary schools have laptops for pupil use, while 95 per cent of secondary schools and 43 per cent of primaries have desktop computers.

 Your thoughts